-Students should seriously consider: taking math ALL FOUR years (to the highest level they are able) & science ALL FOUR years (to the highest level they are able); AT LEAST two years of the same world language (German or Spanish); excelling in English classes in 9th & 10th grade in order to be eligible for Honors English 11 & AP English Lit. & Comp.; & taking a wide variety of electives.
+Students should seriously consider taking a math course ALL FOUR years (to the highest level they are able) & a science course ALL FOUR years (to the highest level they are able) of their high school career; AT LEAST two years of the same world language (German or Spanish) is recommended but not required.
+Excelling in English classes in 9th & 10th grade is beneficial for the student to be eligible for Honors English 11 & AP English Lit. & Comp. as an upperclassman; taking a wide variety of electives is recommended as well..
 Competitive colleges expect to see math & science EVERY YEAR, including the student's senior year as well as a full course load during the senior year.
+Colleges ask how many weighted courses are offered by the district and how many the individual student took advantage of in comparison to their peers that are also college bound.